 Property portfolio accounting only adds value when you regularly review and act on the insights.
 Set quarterly review sessions to analyze each property's performance.

 Look for trends: is maintenance spending increasing on older properties?
 Are void periods extending in certain areas?
 Is rental income growth keeping pace with cost inflation?
+Use this analysis for strategic decisions like selling underperforming assets.

 Getting Professional Support